 Chinese words you need to know how to read and write

-识写字, on the other hand, are Chinese words that you need to know how to read and write.
+识写字, on the other hand, are Chinese words that your child needs to know how to read and write in Primary 1.

-Building a good pool of Chinese words in Primary 1 lays a solid Chinese foundation
+Building a good pool of Chinese words in Primary 1 for the future

-Although there is no formal Chinese exam in Primary 1, there will be holistic tests to track your child’s Chinese learning progress in school.
+Although there is no formal Chinese exam in Primary 1, there will be holistic assessments to track your child’s Chinese learning progress in school.

 A good way to prepare your P1 child for such formative assessments is to help them master and understand all the basic 识读字 and 识写字 in their Chinese textbook.
-This will ensure that they know just enough Chinese characters to be able to read Chinese stories on their own and express themselves in the language.
+This will ensure that they know just enough Chinese characters to be able to read Chinese storybooks on their own and express themselves clearly with the Chinese language.

-I hope you and your child enjoy using this Primary 1 Chinese wordlist to learn all the Primary 1 Chinese words for revision.
+I hope you and your child enjoy using these Primary 1 Chinese wordlists to learn all the Primary 1 Chinese words for revision.
 Feel free to share this with your child’s Chinese tuition teacher if you outsource your kid’s Chinese learning.